Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 }

-We can apply the same principle inside Vue components using what we call inline composables.
-These are small functions declared inside your <script setup> block that handle a specific piece of logic.
+Apply the same principle inside Vue components with inline composables: small functions declared in your <script setup> block that own a specific piece of logic.

 // src/components/FolderManager.vue